Difference between MBA, Masters in Fin ...

 & & \textbf{30}\end{array}$$

-Broadly, it will have the same approach as any other standard problem-solving style question would be in the quantitative section, except there is a calculator here.
+It will broadly have the same approach as any other standard problem-solving style question in the quantitative section, except that there is a calculator here.

 Step – 1.
-Set up Scratch Pad Listing choices vertically from A to F. you could write down the numbers in this case because they are simple.
+Set up Scratch Pad Listing choices vertically from A to F. You could write down the numbers because they are simple.

 Step – 2.
 Skip to the end of the problem to identify sought value & label Choices as such.